Colorectal cancer test IFOBT

 - knows that there is a form of hereditary colon cancer in the family.

 In all these cases, careful examination is needed, usually including a bowel examination.
 Your family doctor will refer you for this.
-An iFOBT test does not provide sufficient certainty in these cases.
+An IFOBT test does not provide sufficient certainty in these cases.

 You better not collect a sample of your stool if you see blood in your